Empowering patients – helping your doctor to help you

 The problems with incomplete/incorrect records

-The case quoted is an example of the problems a patient can face as a result of incomplete or incorrect entries made in their medical records, when they want to make a claim for negligent care.
+The above cases are examples of the problems a patient may face as a result of incomplete or incorrect entries made in their medical records, when they want to make a claim for negligent care.

 Other problems may occur, including: